Stevie Wonder

 Stevie Wonder in his youth

-That same year, his first single was released, and a year later, at the age of twelve, he recorded his first two albums: an instrumental and a vocal one – ‘The Jazz Soul of Little Stevie’ and ‘Tribute to Uncle Ray’.
+His first single dropped that same year, and by age twelve, he'd recorded two albums: the instrumental 'The Jazz Soul of Little Stevie' and the vocal tribute 'Tribute to Uncle Ray'.

 Musical Career

-The first step towards wide recognition was Stevie Wonder's live album ‘Recorded Live: The 12 Year Old Genius’ and a track from it called ‘Fingertips’, which reached first place in Billboard magazine's Hot 100 in 1963.
+Stevie Wonder's breakthrough came with his live album 'Recorded Live: The 12 Year Old Genius' and its standout track 'Fingertips', which hit number one on Billboard's Hot 100 in 1963.
 Stevie became the youngest performer in history to top this prestigious chart.

-In the mid-sixties, Wonder dropped the word "Little" from his stage name.
-He released several hit songs, including ‘Uptight’, ‘With a Child’s Heart’, and a cover of Bob Dylan’s ‘Blowin’ in the Wind’.
+By the mid-sixties, Wonder had dropped "Little" from his stage name.
+He released several hit songs, including 'Uptight', 'With a Child's Heart', and a cover of Bob Dylan's 'Blowin' in the Wind'.

 Stevie Wonder - Blowin' In The Wind

-The early seventies marked a new contract, which comprised over a hundred pages.
-At 21, Stevie took control of his career, negotiating with Motown Records for significantly higher royalties, more creative freedom, and rights to his own works.
+The early seventies brought a groundbreaking new contract spanning over a hundred pages.
+At just 21, Stevie seized control of his career, securing significantly higher royalties from Motown Records, plus creative freedom and ownership of his work.

-His discography featured hits like ‘My Cherie Amour’, ‘For Once in My Life’, ‘Superstition’, and ‘You Are the Sunshine of My Life’.
-For the first time, the artist produced and released albums ‘Where I'm Coming From’ and ‘Music of My Mind’, which were markedly different from his previous works.
+His discography featured hits like 'My Cherie Amour', 'For Once in My Life', 'Superstition', and 'You Are the Sunshine of My Life'.
+For the first time, he produced and released albums 'Where I'm Coming From' and 'Music of My Mind', marking a dramatic departure from his earlier sound.

 I always think about how to take my music to the next level.
 It's not about selling millions of CDs or making millions of dollars.
 God has given me an incredible gift – the gift of music – and it is a blessing that is self-sufficient.
 I can go anywhere in the world with nothing and still find a keyboard and play.
 No matter what, no one can take that away from me.
 Even if I were a slave or Blind Tom and had all my instruments taken away, I could still imagine music and hear chords in my head.

-It was in the seventies that Stevie Wonder became the only musician in the world to win the Grammy for Album of the Year three consecutive times for his albums ‘Innervisions’, ‘Fulfillingness' First Finale’, and ‘Songs in the Key of Life’.
-Later, many iconic artists, including Ella Fitzgerald, Frank Sinatra, Barbra Streisand, and Tina Turner, covered songs from these albums.
+During the seventies, Stevie Wonder made history as the only artist ever to win the Grammy for Album of the Year three consecutive times for his albums 'Innervisions', 'Fulfillingness' First Finale', and 'Songs in the Key of Life'.
+These albums would later be covered by legendary artists including Ella Fitzgerald, Frank Sinatra, Barbra Streisand, and Tina Turner.

-In the early eighties, the musician released the album ‘Hotter Than July’, which included the hit song ‘Happy Birthday’.
+In the early eighties, Wonder released 'Hotter Than July', featuring the hit song 'Happy Birthday'.
 The track was dedicated to Martin Luther King Jr., whose birthday was declared a national holiday.

 Stevie Wonder as a Young Man